I don’t really need a project plan if I’ve already discussed all the details with my client. Right?

 Describe how risks are going to be identified, analyzed, managed, monitored, controlled, and reported.
 During project planning, state who’ll be responsible for these steps, what the exact responsibilities are, and what tools or techniques can be used.

-You’ve probably created these plans before starting to build your complete project plan.
+You’ve probably created these plans before building your complete project plan.
 According to the PMBOK Guide, most of these secondary plans are usually made during the several different processes that precede the development of the project plan.

 - an Approvals section where stakeholder signatures are gathered